 CAR T-Cell Therapy: A Healthcare Professional's Guide - An Overview

 CAR T-Cell Therapy: An Introduction

-Chimeric antigen receptor (CAR) T-cell therapy is an investigational form of immunotherapy -- in fact, the first gene therapy -- if FDA-approved.
+Chimeric antigen receptor (CAR) T-cell therapy is an investigational form of immunotherapy -- in fact, the first gene therapy -- now FDA-approved.
 CAR T cell therapy is offering promising options for patients and clinicians who are struggling with refractory cancers that do not respond to, or are ineligible for other standard options, such as surgery, radiation, chemotherapy, or bone marrow transplant.